natwonglakhon/main/_posts/2026-07-08-QLD-electricity-demand-forecast.md

 An important lesson from this project is that increasing model complexity does *not* necessarily improve forecasting performance.
 For one-hour-ahead forecasting, demand persistence dominates and simple linear models perform exceptionally well.
 For longer forecasting horizons, however, nonlinear interactions between weather, seasonality, and historical demand become increasingly important, allowing tree-based models with carefully engineered features to substantially outperform linear models.

+### What decisions could someone make using these models?
+Accurate electricity demand forecasting supports a wide range of operational and planning decisions in power systems.
+While this project focuses on predictive modelling, the resulting forecasts could be used to inform decisions such as: generation scheduling, demand response programs, and Maintenance planning.

 ### Future work
 The clearest path to further improvement would be replacing lagged weather with the **weather forecasts**.
 Right now the model uses yesterday's weather as a proxy for tomorrow's weather, which works reasonably well given Queensland's climate patterns, but a genuine 24-hour-ahead temperature forecast would almost certainly push the MAPE below 4%.
 Moreover, further **optimising** the tree models would also improve the models.
 I will leave that for future investigation.